ThomasDoyle11/castle_kittens/README.md

 # Castle Kittens

-This is a selection of files used in the construction of a game tentatively named '**Castle Kittens**', a board game in which kittens roll dice and vie for control of the castle, or to be the last kitten standing.
+This is a selection of files used in the construction of a game tentatively named '**Castle Kittens**', a board game in which kittens roll dice, buy cards and vie for control of the castle, or to be the last kitten standing.

 The game is made in Unity using C# scripts.